 - apply for support for a period of at least one year.

-Applications for capital expenditure are not eligible for funding.
+Capital expenditure is not eligible for funding.

 We funded the first Rural Community Hub in December 2019.
 A total of 24 hubs have received a grant.
 Read the case studies about 2 hubs that are up and running.

 Case study: Ruakituri Rural Community Hub [PDF, 1.4 MB]